harryho/flat-api/README.rst

     python3 /<path_to_package>/flatapi -S MEMORY -G NO
     # Start the FlatApi - Sample 2
     python3 /<path_to_package>/flatapi --storage MEMORY -cfgfile NO
+    # Start the FlatApi with prefix - Sample 3
+    python3 /<path_to_package>/flatapi --storage memory -cfgfile no -X api

 .. code-block:: bash